Prowlarr/Indexers/README.md

 To develop and test definitions, you may use the [Custom Definition Folder](https://wiki.servarr.com/prowlarr/indexers#adding-a-custom-yml-definition)

-For Prowlarr Indexer Requests; please see [our request site](https://requests.prowlarr.com/)
+For Prowlarr Indexer Requests; please see [our request forum on Discord](https://requests.prowlarr.com/)

+## Defintions from Jackett

+With [some differences](https://github.com/Prowlarr/Indexers/issues/370) and a few exceptions Prowlarr Cardigann Indexers are synced upstream with [Jackett](https://github.com/Jackett/Jackett) via the [indexer-sync sync in this repository](https://github.com/Prowlarr/Indexers/blob/master/scripts/indexer-sync-v2.sh).
+Syncs are executed manually by the Prowlarr Team and Contributors; however, any user may [pull request](https://github.com/Prowlarr/Indexers/compare) a sync.

 ## Definition Versions